Dragorn421/zelda64-import-blender/README.md

 # zelda64-import-blender

-This is an addon allowing to import models and animations from files extracted from N64 Zelda roms.
+This is a Blender addon allowing to import models and animations from files extracted from N64 Zelda roms.

+Required Blender version: 2.79 or earlier

+You should open the system console (`Window > Toggle System Console` in Blender) before importing an object so you can see the progress being made, as the Blender UI freezes during the import process.

+The messages in the system console may also help understand why an import is failing.

+# Limitations

+For some reason the animations for the Bari (jellyfish in jabujabu) don't import.

+Importing Link's animations may be broken.

+# Data from other segments

+Data from other segments will be loaded from files named `segment_XX.zdata` located in the same directory as the imported file, if any, where `XX` is the segment number in hex.

+For segment 2 (scene segment) data will load from `XXX_scene.zscene` assuming the imported file is named like `XXX_room.*`, or from `segment_02.zdata`, or from any `.zscene` file, trying in that order.

 # History